 Discovery Pond was opened in 2001.
 It was first funded by an anonymous grant and that grant enabled us to find a number of matching and other grants that eventually totaled $300,000.

 When the Botanic Gardens moved to this site in Lions park in 1986, we inherited a foul smelling one-foot pond that was foul smelling and didn’t support much life.
 Based upon our 1997 master plan, the pond was dredged to 8 feet to support a healthy fish ecosystem , and we created a native wet land habitat on the west side.

-The space was interpreted by elementary students who first took training and workshops in interpretation, wetlands ecology, natural art and writing.
-As a result of their work we created bronze plaques with the student’s interpretation and art.
+The space was interpreted by 6th grade elementary school students who first took training and workshops in interpretation, wetlands ecology, natural art and writing.
+As a result, we took the work that they created and had crafted bronze plaques with both the student’s interpretation and art.
+The kids also planted

-A native wetland was planted and a local boy scout created a sign that talks about non-game native fish.
-The Wyoming Game and Fish Department has stocked the pond with non-game native fish.
+A native wetland was planted and a local Boy Scout created a sign on the north side of the pond that talks about non-game native fish of Wyoming.
+The Wyoming Game and Fish Department stocked the pond with non-game native fish.
 The site was transformed from a foul smelling watery wasteland to a vibrant wetland that supports thousands of species of plants, birds and fish.

-To allow for more immersion in a wetland we have created a zig-zag path over the wetland and two handicapped accessible areas, one of which features a gazebo.
+To allow for more immersion in a wetland we have created a zig-zag path over the wetland connected to two handicapped accessible docks, one of which features a solar powered (night lights) gazebo.
+The idea of going at a zig-zag over water is based on a Japanese myth that says you lose the devil if you go at right angles over water.
 This is always a great place to view wildlife in the park.